aliceyyang/GoodEatTime/ad-order-management.md

 <br>
 <br>

-Restaurants can change their campaign advertise pictures and the start-time many times before our platform admin verifies the order.
+Restaurants can change their campaign advertise pictures and the start-time multiple times before our platform admin verifies the order.
 After verification has been done, the ad will automatically shows on our homepage.
 <br>